redwoodjs/redwood/docs/docs/background-jobs.md

 yarn rw g job SendWelcomeEmail
 ```

 Jobs are defined as a plain object and given to the `createJob()` function (which is called on the `jobs` export in the config file above).

-At a minimum, a job must contain the name of the `queue` the job should be saved to, and a function named `perform()` which contains the logic for your job.
-You can add additional properties to the object to support the task your job is performing, but `perform()` is what's invoked by the job worker that we'll see later.

 An example `SendWelcomeEmailJob` may look something like:

 ```js
 import { db } from 'src/lib/db'